do-community/cloud_haiku/_haikus/A_Code.md

 ---
 layout: haiku
-title: A Code
+title: Butterflies are cool
-author: Stoyan
+author: Kiann124
 ---
-Testing code long time <br>
+Butterflies are cool <br>
-Bugs and fixes all day long <br>
+in the big, huge, green forest. <br>
-All code here is fresh <br>
+they fly up so high! <br>